-- 8) If the student's absence from mandatory course work is covered by a valid excuse (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), the subsequent attempt would be considered as his/her first attempt at the examination.
-The student will be allowed to make up the shortfall in attendance and sit for the assessments within the same semester, by attending cover up sessions and/or completing special assignment(s), provided that he/she has a minimum of 50% attendance at practical classes or 60% attendance at each clinical placement, as the case may be.
-If the student's attendance is below 50% at practical classes, or below 60% for one or more than one clinical placement, as the case may be, the student will be required to make up the shortfall in attendance in the subsequent year, in order to be eligible to enter the assessment of that course unit. - 9) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate.
-The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse. - 10) In the absence of an excuse accepted by the Senate (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), failure to register and/or sit any due or scheduled examination/assessment shall be considered as an unsuccessful attempt at that examination/assessment which will be given an E grade.
+- 7) A student who has less than the required mandatory attendance for a course unit in a given semester, will not be allowed to enter the assessment of that course unit, which will be then deemed to be a failed attempt which will be given an E grade. - 8) For clinical rotations and related modules (see table 7, p29) the student will be required to make up the shortfall in attendance of that course unit in order to be eligible to enter the assessment.
+Conditions for cover up have been specified in the BSc.
+SHS Examinations SOP.

-11) Marks obtained in each course unit will be graded according to the following grading system.
-A grade point value as indicated below is assigned to each grade.
+- 9) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate.
+The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse. - 10) In the absence of an excuse accepted by the Senate (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), failure to register and/or sit any due or scheduled examination/assessment shall be considered as an unsuccessful attempt at that examination/assessment which will be given an E grade. - 11) Marks obtained in each course unit will be graded according to the following grading system.
+A grade point value as indicated in table 6 below is assigned to each grade.